523vishwanath/vectorid-ondevice/WRITEUP.md

 | *An. stephensi* | ~100% fresh | ~100% dried |
 | *An. gambiae* | mostly dried | ~100% fresh |

 The model is always graded on the version of each species it saw *least*.
 That is exactly why *An. stephensi* is the worst class — there are **zero dried stephensi in training**, and every Kenya stephensi is dried.
-Inspecting the images adds the second half of the story: Kenya specimens are often squished, broken, or blurry, with the wings — where the *Anopheles* differences live — obscured or gone.
+Inspecting the images adds the second half of the story.
+The Kenya field specimens are physically in worse shape than the lab ones: many are **squished with the body folded over rather than spread out**, so the legs and abdomen are bunched together instead of laid flat; some have **body parts that aren't intact**; and a number are simply **blurry**.
+Because the mosquito isn't spread open, the wings — where the fine differences between the two *Anopheles* live — are frequently folded under, obscured, or damaged.
+A lab specimen is posed and pristine; a field specimen is whatever survived the trap and the handling.
 So the field gap is condition reversal plus real image-quality loss.
 Both are coverage problems, and both are fixable by collecting the right images.

 **A telling detail — even the "control" species fails.** *An. gambiae* is the one species that trained on **both** fresh and dried, and Kenya tests it on fresh — a condition it *did* see in training.
 If the condition reversal were the whole story, gambiae should do fine.
 Yet its Kenya F1 is still only **0.56**.
 That is the clincher: it means the field gap is not *only* about fresh vs dried.
 Even with the right condition covered, a different environment — different phones, backgrounds, specimen handling, and image quality in Kenya versus the lab — still drags performance down.
 This is why the fix is not just "cover both conditions" but "train on real field data, and always keep a separate, held-out field test set to measure honestly."
 Condition coverage is necessary; field data is what actually closes the gap.